-If your fiance or spouse and their ex-spouse have joint custody and/or the children are legitimate and both biological parents are listed on the children’s birth certificates, you may require a court order allowing the children to immigrate to the US or a notarized document from the biological parents allowing the children to immigrate to the US.
-Check with the local U.S. Embassy/Consulate for the required documents.
+If your fiancé or spouse and their ex-spouse have joint custody and/or the children are born inside marriage and both biological parents are listed on the children’s birth certificates, you might require a court order allowing the children to immigrate to the U.S. or a notarized document from the biological parents allowing the children to immigrate to the U.S. Make sure that you check with your local U.S. Embassy or Consulate for documents that are required

-If you are planning to bring children of your fiance or spouse to the United States it will be up to your fiance or spouse to comply with their country’s custody requirements.
-Even if the children are legally in your fiance’s or spouse’s custody they may be required to obtain a court order or written consent from the other parent for you to take the children out of their country.
+If you are planning to bring your fiancé or spouse’s children to the United States, your fiancé or spouse must make sure that they comply with their country’s custody requirements.
+Even if the children are legally in your fiancé’s or spouse’s custody, a court order, or written consent from the other parent, could be required for the children to leave the country.

-Under Philippine law, a child born out of wedlock is illegitimate.
-Being illegitimate, the parental authority over his/her person is vested in his/her mother as outlined in the Family Code of the Philippines, which provides:
+Under Philippine law, if a child is born out of wedlock, the parental authority is vested in the child’s mother as outlined in the Family Code of the Philippines:

-Note: If the child or children bears the surname of the father the mother should be prepared to show proof of her relationship to the child or children usually a birth certificate.
+Note: If the child bears the father’s surname, the mother should be prepared to show proof of her relationship to the child.
+Typically, this can be done by providing a birth certificate.

 Children born after one hundred and eighty days following the celebration of the marriage, and before three hundred days following its dissolution or the separation of the spouses shall be presumed to be legitimate.

 Children conceived or born during the marriage of the parents are legitimate.
 Legitimate children shall have the right to bear the surnames of the father and the mother.